Darius is a former high school literary and feature writer with a BS degree in Information and Communications

-The film is about a peaceful, simple family living in rural Japan during the 10th century.
+The film is about a peaceful, simple family living in rural Japan during the 10th century (Heian Period).
 It starts with a bamboo cutter finding a nymph inside a bamboo stalk.
 The bamboo cutter and his wife decided that the nymph must have been a gift from heaven.
 When she suddenly grows into a baby, they decide to take the nymph as their own child.
 The baby grows into a walking and talking child within a short amount of time, faster than normal humans.
 The couple still accept her as they name her Kaguya.
 The bamboo cutter finds gifts while cutting bamboo stalks.
 He concludes that Kaguya must have been a princess in the heavens.
 They leave their simple rural life to live in the city where Kaguya grows into a beautiful and desirable young woman.
 The bamboo cutter believes that giving Kaguya a lavish lifestyle in the city would make her happy.
 But Kaguya is miserable in her new life and she wishes to go back to their simple life.
 When the word gets out about Kaguya, princes from other kingdoms try to court her and prove their love.
 The movie ends with her returning to the moon where the gods reside, a cold and unforgiving place, without any or little of memories of all her experiences on earth.

 Just a little longer, to feel the joy of living in this place.

 — Princess Kaguya

 I feel that this movie is criminally underrated and underappreciated.
 It's a drama fantasy film where the animation is really staggering and mesmerizing.
 Each frame looks like a painting; the art appears beautifully and masterfully handmade and features intricate color schemes.
 The story tells a narrative about the meaning of happiness and purpose, and teaches an overarching lesson abut what it means to be human (given that Kaguya, herself, is a princess of the Moon).
 It teaches about family and being human.
 It conveys the experience of seeing your children grow up fast and the desire to provide the best for them.
 The film also covers the experience of loss and grief.